 In addition to accelerated wound healing, advantages of NPWT in comparison to traditional wound therapy include reduced frequency of dressing changes and increased ability to customize the size and positioning of dressings for wounds that may otherwise be challenging to dress.
 The main disadvantage, from a patient perspective, is the burden of carrying the portable pump.
-Contraindications to NPWT include exposed vital structures (e.g., exposed vital organs, arteries, or veins) and presence of malignant tissue.
-Relative contraindications include use in ischemic wounds, use in wounds that have not undergone adequate debridement, use in wounds with ongoing infection (e.g., osteomyelitis, cellulitis), active bleeding, or use with patients with adhesive allergy or fragile skin.
 While NPWT is considered safe and well tolerated, complications can include bleeding, infection, and organ damage; any of which could potentially lead to death.
 Complications are more likely to occur when NPWT is used in patients with contraindications.

-Prophylactic Negative Pressure Wound Therapy (pNPWT)

-Prophylactic NPWT has been proposed as an alternative to standard primary closure of surgical wounds following abdominal, vascular, and orthopedic surgeries with the primary goal of preventing surgical site infections (SSIs).
+Prophylactic Negative Pressure Wound Therapy (pNPWT) has been proposed as an alternative to standard primary closure of surgical wounds following abdominal, vascular, and orthopedic surgeries with the primary goal of preventing surgical site infections (SSIs).
 Potential effects leading to this goal include removing the exudate or debris, reducing bacterial contamination, increasing local blood flow, and producing granulation tissue.
 However, evidence has not confirmed these benefits and the usefulness of pNPWT as a primary means of surgical wound closure remains uncertain (Gestring 2022).

-Regulatory
+Regulatory Status

 While NPWT is a procedure and not subject to FDA regulation, medical devices used as part of this procedure are.
 Devices are regulated as a Class II device.
-Devices that are approved for NPWT include product codes QFC, OMP, LGM (FDA date unknown).
+Devices that are approved for NPWT are listed under product codes QFC and OMP in the FDA 510(k) Premarket Notification database.